 At the end of day 7, remove the scab gently through the water.
 Don’t remove the scab at once.
 First, try to remove the top hard shell and let the area get dry.
 Leave the healing tissue that lies under the scab.
 When the area dries out, you will notice a new skin.

 Though the scab has been removed and healed, you still see those dry skin flakes.
 Remove it with the tweezers.
 Even apply antiviral creams as the area is still infectious.

 It has been just 8 days and those painful blisters have completely gone.
-It’s better if you prevent the visible symptoms of cold sore and heal it quickly.
+It’s better if you prevent the visible symptoms of a cold sore and heal it quickly.

 Brendon Buthello has a detailed knowledge in medication and prevention measure on contagious disorders.
 In this article, he focuses on how to treat the visible symptoms of cold sore quickly.
-Even he explains about how to reduce the healing process time and prevent the cold sore quickly.
+Even he explains how to reduce the healing process time and prevent the cold sore quickly.